-No developmentally disabled person may be presumed to be incompetent or may be deprived of any constitutional, civil, or legal right solely because of admission to or residence at an institution or facility or solely because of receipt of services for developmentally disabled persons.
+An individual with a developmental disability may not be presumed to be incompetent and may not be deprived of any constitutional, civil, or legal right solely because of admission to or residence at an institution or facility or solely because of receipt of services for individuals with a developmental disability.
 However, nothing in this section may be construed to limit or modify section 16.1-01-04.
 The constitutional, civil, or legal rights which may not be varied or modified under the provisions of this section include: